Tips for driving a truck in the extreme cold

 Winter may be drawing to a close, but there are still several weeks of snow and cold for much of the country.

-Truck drivers are some of the most affected when the roads are hit with ice and snow, which is why truck carriers often look for trained drivers who have experience and training on how to handle a commercial truck in a variety of weather conditions.
+Truck drivers can be some of the most affected when the roads are hit with ice and snow.
+Experience and training on how to handle a commercial truck in a variety of weather conditions can become an critical skill in these situations.

 The extreme cold can also impact how a truck performs and there are specific ways to operate a truck when the temperature hits single or negative digits.